ni/systemlink-operations-handbook/handbook/chapter-template/chapter-template.md

 ```

 Below the snippet should be additional details regarding the result of the operations and the arguments, key/pairs, functions, etc that can/must be included to complete the operation.
 This should be several sentences long and leave the user with a complete understanding.
 Fenced code blocks should always be used when introducing the command/configuration/code, and the code block should be marked up with the language such that appropriate formatting may be applied.
 In-line code block markup should be used when referencing any particular command/parameter/argument/tuple unless that reference is multiple lines.
 In that case fenced code blocks should again be used.

+### In-line images

+Screen shots are encouraged, but be aware they may go stale as the product changes.
+Regardless they are both useful to make stress a point within our documentation, as well as make the overall content easier to read as it breaks up large walls of text.

+Directly under an image should be a single sentence description of the image in *italicized text*